shuo-s-feng/static-website-on-aws/README.md

 - **CloudFormation** - Centralized management of all AWS resources related to deployment
 - **S3 Bucket** - Stores the static files of the website
-- **CloudFront Distribution** - Global CDN with SSL certificate configuration
+- **CloudFront Distribution** - Global CDN with optional SSL certificate and custom domain configuration
-- **A and AAAA records in Route 53 HostedZone** - Custom domain redirection to the created CloudFront domain
+- **A and AAAA records in Route 53 HostedZone** (optional) - Custom domain redirection to the created CloudFront domain

 CloudFormation example screenshot: